Birdwatching at Eagle Brae in the Highlands of Scotland

-A stay at Eagle Brae offers the birder one of the most versatile bases for birdwatching in the Highlands.
-Only 15 miles from the east coast and its shelducks, curlews and pink-footed geese; only an hour’s drive from the west coast and its white-tailed sea eagles, long-tailed ducks and terns; only metres away from riparian Strathglass and its whooper swans, reed buntings, sedge warblers, sand martins, ospreys, dippers and goldeneye; walking distance from the moors and their golden eagles, dotterel, hen-harriers and ptarmigan; 30 mins drive from large inland lochs and their common scoters, divers and sandpipers; only a mile or two from native pinewoods and their crossbills, crested tit and black grouse; and with an impressive array of daily visitors at the cabins themselves including yellowhammers, greater-spotted woodpeckers, siskins, woodcock, buzzards and treecreepers, Eagle Brae is the perfect place to be!
+A stay at Eagle Brae offers the birder one of the most versatile bases for birdwatching in the Highlands of Scotland.
+Only 15 miles from the east coast and its shelducks, curlews and pink-footed geese.
+Just an hour’s drive from the west coast and its white-tailed sea eagles, long-tailed ducks and terns.
+Mere metres away from riparian Strathglass and its whooper swans, reed buntings, sedge warblers, sand martins, ospreys, dippers and goldeneye.
+Walking distance from the moors and their golden eagles, dotterel, hen-harriers and ptarmigan.
+30 minutes’ drive from large inland lochs and their common scoters, divers and sandpipers.
+Only a mile or two from native pinewoods and their crossbills, crested tit and black grouse.
+And with an impressive array of daily visitors at the cabins themselves, including yellowhammers, greater-spotted woodpeckers, siskins, woodcock, buzzards and treecreepers, Eagle Brae is the perfect place to be!

 Some Highland Surprises

 The Scottish Highlands is a land of extremes.
-It hosts the deepest water bodies, the highest mountains and the coldest temperatures in the UK.
+Hosting the deepest water bodies, the highest mountains and the coldest temperatures in the UK.
 It should be no surprise then that its feathered residents and visitors are tested to the limits of their ranges here.
-It therefore makes birdwatching in the Highlands a unique and exciting experience.
+It therefore makes birdwatching in the Highlands of Scotland a unique and exciting experience.

-Whether you want to try our black grouse safari, head on down to our birdwatching hide in the wild-flower meadow, or just borrow some binoculars from reception and head on out on your own, you can’t fail to be impressed by our feathered friends whilst birdwatching in the Highlands around Eagle Brae.
+Whether you want to try our black grouse safari, head on down to our birdwatching hide in the wild-flower meadow, or just borrow some binoculars from reception and head on out on your own, you can’t fail to be impressed by our feathered friends.
+So, book your stay at Eagle Brae luxury log cabins and enjoy an amazing birdwatching holiday in the Highlands of Scotland!